build-on-aws/content/posts/genai-sagemaker-golang-getting-started/index.md

 In the next section, let's take a look at how you can actually do this.
 To avoid repetition, I will provide a high-level walkthrough of the code with links to the respective implementation/code in the GitHub repo for this article.

-## Using AWS Go SDK for SageMaker - code walkthrough
+## Using AWS Go SDK for Amazon SageMaker - Code Walkthrough

-### Model and endpoint deployment
+### Model and Endpoint Deployment

 > Refer to the code here TODO link